naveenkumarira/MemeMania/README.md

 - Fetch data from API and show it on the compose lazy list
 - Simple navigation added
 - Added Bottom Navigation Bar
-- Room Db Added to store the favourite memes
+- Room Db Added to store & retrieve the favourite memes
 - Meme Detail screen

 # Tech Stack: